countr/website/content/docs/03-premium.md

 ## Refunds Policy {#refunds}

-Please note that there are no refunds for Premium.
-Premium is only $1/month, so refunding you will be a waste of time for both of us.
-If you're unsure about sacrificing a dollar to at least test out Premium's features, then you should probably just keep your money instead.
+We do not offer refunds.

-If you change your mind later and want to downgrade to the free bot, you can safely do so by kicking the Premium bot and adding the free bot again.
-Both bots use the same database, so your data is safe and mirrored over when you add the bot back.
+If your subscription ends or you've changed your mind later and want or need to downgrade to the free bot, you can safely do so by kicking the Countr Premium bot and adding the free bot again.
+Both bots use the same database, so your data is safe and not lost during the transition.